Algorithm LogbookAlgorithm Logbook

 ๐Ÿ’ก Intuition

-A palindrome is symmetric: the first character must equal the last, the second must equal the second-to-last, and so on.
-This is the exact same two-pointer technique used for array reversal โ€” compare from both ends and move inward.
-If any pair mismatches, we can immediately return False.
+A palindrome is symmetric: s[i]=s[Nโˆ’1โˆ’i]s[i] = s[N-1-i] for all ii.
+This is the same two-pointer technique used for array reversal โ€” compare from both ends and move inward.
+Finding any mismatch lets us immediately return False (early exit).

 ๐Ÿ”ง Approach